Israel Police turned a blind eye to a lynching

 What happened Friday afternoon at the entrance to the settlement of Anatot was a pogrom, a lynching.
 Media outlets that don't see fit to report a pogrom of this magnitude are partners in the policy, or the sins of omission, of abandonment.

-Were you ever at a lynching?
+By Eyal Raz Were you ever at a lynching?
 Were you ever someplace where an unbridled mob was beating you and your friends and then chasing you to beat you again?
 Were you ever the victim of wild violence before the blind eyes of policemen who ignored your desperate calls for help?
 Have you ever felt abandoned?
 The following story begins with with blood, but its point is the abandonment.
 What happened Friday afternoon at the entrance to the settlement of Anatot was a pogrom, a lynching.
 There's no other way to describe an event in which hundreds of large men are wildly beating and pursuing a nonviolent group of male and female activists for an extended period of time.
 There's no way to convey to those who weren't there the threatening sense of the approaching dark - not in words, not in pictures, not even in video.

 They came to destroy, to break, perhaps even to kill.
 They used their hands, their fists and their teeth, along with stones, pipes and knives.
 They aimed for the photographers, the women, for the young and the old alike.
 They brought individuals down to the ground and assaulted them as they lay there, surrounded.
 They pounced on the hindmost of those trying to flee as they pursued their battered victims.